-Boost your body heat by wearing warm clothing when you’re going to bed.
-Now, this doesn’t mean you have to sleep in a winter coat and scarf.
+Boost your body heat by wearing warm clothing when going to bed.
+This doesn’t mean you have to sleep in a winter coat and scarf.
 Instead, you can stay comfortable and warm by wearing long underwear, thick socks, a shirt, and a knit cap.
 Just a few additional garments can keep you appropriated toasty even in frigid temps.

 Having a Quality Sleeping Bag

-Having a decent quality sleeping back is important so, this will reduce the amount of time you have to use the heater in your tent.
-When you are sleeping overnight, you don’t need to leave the heater run; curl up in your sleeping bag and use the heater when you are awake and don’t want to be stuck within a sleeping bag.
+Having a decent quality sleeping back is important so this will reduce the amount of time you have to use the heater in your tent.
+When you are sleeping overnight, you don’t need to leave the heater running; curl up in your sleeping bag and use the heater when you are awake and don’t want to be stuck in a sleeping bag.

 Supplemental Heat Sources – How to Heat A Tent Without Electricity